mpawl/paydirt/README.md

 ## Virus Total

 A Virus Total API key is required to run Pay Dirt.
 Virus Total provides free API keys.
 [Instructions here](https://docs.virustotal.com/docs/please-give-me-an-api-key) to get a free Virus Total API key.
+The free Virus Total API key has limits:

+* 500 calls per day
+* 240 calls per hour
+* 4 calls per minute

+Pay Dirt has multiple sleeps built in to keep within the 4 calls per minute.
+They can be removed if an unrestricted Virust Total API key is used.
+If a run is started that will exceed the daily total, Pay Dirt will adjust down the number of IPs to test.
+Hourly is more work to judge, depending on when the tool starts running.

 Once your Virus Total API key is acquired, it must be populated in the `.env` file.
 The `.env` file must be stored in the same directory as `pd.py`.
 The entry in `.env` file should look like below: